 Story by Daniel Yeo/Red Sports.
 Photos by Dylan Chua/Red Sports.

-Singapore Basketball Centre, Monday, May 7, 2018 — With a steady fourth-quarter surge, Raffles Institution (RI) scraped by National Junior College (NJC) 34–28 for their first win in the second round of the National Girls’ A Division Basketball Championship.
+Singapore Basketball Centre, Monday, May 7, 2018 — The defensive excellence of Hwa Chong Institution (HCI) earned them a blowout 68–14 win over Victoria Junior College (VJC) in the second round of the National Girls’ A Division Basketball Championship.

 Both games will take place at Singapore Basketball Centre on May 9, with tip-off at 12:45pm and 2pm respectively.